 Aerosmith, Dropkick Murphys, The Pixies, Rob Zombie, Mark Wahlberg, and Matt Damon all call the city home.
 And as you’d expect of a city steeped in artistic and cultural significance, there are a fair few recording studios in the Boston area.

-In this article, we’ll look at 6 of the best recording studios in Boston.
+In this article, we’ll look at 6 of the best Boston recording studios.

 A: 236 Ash Street

 Plaid Dog is a really lovely studio and has quite a unique setup.
 The space itself is absolutely gorgeous and was designed by Sonic Space and has 3 isolated tracking rooms.
 One of which is 350 square feet which is great for getting those big drum sounds.

 There’s also an impressive gear list which includes a 1972 Fender Rhodes, a 1960s Wurlitzer, a 1962 Hammond, and a Steinway baby grand.

 But perhaps the most unique thing about Plaid Dog is how they manage the costs of recording.
 You can, of course, simply contact them and book a slot and pay the normal rate, but the vast majority of their recording projects are crowdfunded.